-- 4.6.1 Based on the risk assessmentRisk Assessment and prioritization process described in Articles 4.2 to 4.5, the Anti-Doping Organization must determine to what extent each of the following types of Testing is required in order to detect and deter doping practices within the relevant sport(s), discipline(s) and/or nation(s){} intelligently and effectively: - a) a.In-Competition Testing and Out-of-CompetitionTestingCompetition Testing; - (i) i.In sports and/or disciplines that are assessed as having a high risk of doping during Out-of-Competition periods, Out- of- Competition Testing shall be made a priority, and a significant portion of the available Testing shall be conducted Out-of-Competition.
-However, some material amount of In- Competition Testing shall still take place. - (ii) ii.In sports and/or disciplines that are assessed as having a low risk of doping during Out-of-Competition periods (i.e., where it can be clearly shown that doping while Out-of-Competition is unlikely to enhance performance or provide other illicit advantages), In-Competition Testing shall be made a priority, and a substantial portion of the available Testing shall be conducted In-Competition.
-However, some Out-of-Competition Testing shall still take place, proportionate to the risk of Out-of-Competition doping in such sport/discipline.
-Very exceptionally, i.e., in the small number of sports and/or disciplines where it is determined in good faith that there is no material risk of doping during Out-of-Competition periods, there may be no Out-of- Competition Testing.
+- 4.6.1 Based on the risk_assessmentRisk_Assessment and prioritization process described in Articles 4.2 to 4.5, the Anti-Doping Organization must determine to what extent each of the following types of Testing is required in order to detect and deter doping practices within the relevant sport(s), discipline(s) and/or nation(s)± intelligently and effectively: - a) In-Competition Testing and Out-of-Competition Testing; - (i) i)-In sports and/or disciplines that are assessed as having a high risk of doping during Out-of-Competition periods, Out-of-Competition Testing shall be made a priority, and a significant portion of the available Testing shall be conducted Outof-Competition.
+However, some material amount of In-Competition Testing shall still take place. - ii)-In sports and/or disciplines that are assessed (ii) as having a low risk of doping during Out-of-Competition periods (i.e., where it can be clearly shown that doping while Out-of-Competition is unlikely to enhance performance or provide other illicit advantages), In-Competition Testing shall be made a priority, and a substantial portion of the available - Testing shall be conducted In-Competition.
+However, some Outof- Competition Testing shall still take place, proportionate to the risk of Out-of-Competition doping sport/discipline. in Verv such exceptionally, i.e., in the small number of sports and/or disciplines where it is determined in good faith that there is no material risk of doping during Out-of- Competition periods, there may be no Out-of-Competition Testing.
 In these circumstances, the International Federation shall apply to WADA to seek an exemption from Out-of-Competition Testing in accordance with any protocol issued by WADA.

-- b) b.Testing of urine; - c) c.
-Testing of blood; and - d) d.
-Testing involving longitudinal profiling, i.e., the Athlete Biological Passport program. - 4.6.2Save in exceptional and justifiable circumstances, all Testing shall be No Advance Notice Testing: - a.For In-Competition Testing, placeholder selection may be known in advance.
-However, random Athlete/placeholder selection shall not be revealed to the Athlete until notification. - b.All Out-of-Competition Testing shall be No Advance Notice Testing save in exceptional and justifiablecircumstances. - 4.6.3In order to ensure that Testing is conducted on a No Advance Notice Testing basis, the Testing Authority (and the Sample Collection Authority, if different) shall ensure that Athlete selection decisions are only disclosed in advance of Testing to those who need to know in order for such Testing to be conducted.
+- (iii) b)-Testing of urine;

+- (iv) c)-Testing of blood; and

+- (v) d)-Testing involving longitudinal profiling, i.e., the Athlete Biological Passport program.

+4.6.2 Save in exceptional and justifiable circumstances, all Testing shall be No Advance Notice Testing:

+- a) For In-Competition Testing, placeholder selection may be known in advance.
+However, random Athlete/placeholder selection shall not be revealed to the Athlete until notification. - b) All Out-of-Competition Testing shall be No Advance Notice Testing save in exceptional and justifiable circumstances.

+4.6.3 In order to ensure that Testing is conducted on a No Advance Notice Testing basis, the Testing Authority (and the Sample Collection Authority, if different) shall ensure that Athlete selection decisions are only disclosed in advance of Testing to those who need to know in order for such Testing to be conducted.